 5. If you are going to be in the sun during peak sun hours, it’s important to reapply sunscreen every two hours.
 The middle of the day is when the sun is at its highest and when you’re more prone to getting the most sun damage.
 Try and limit your exposure in the middle of the day, and make sure that you’re protecting your skin if you do go out in the sun during those times as the sun’s UV rays are strongest between 11 am and 3 pm, wear protective clothing or go in the shade for part of the time to avoid sunburn.

 6. To get the full benefit from your sunscreen, it’s important to use the recommended amount.
 Most people are not using enough sunscreen.
 For example, an adult should use about 7 teaspoons (35mL) of sunscreen to cover all areas of exposed skin (1 teaspoon for each arm, 1 teaspoon for each leg, 1 teaspoon for your front, 1 teaspoon for your back, and 1 teaspoon for your face and neck).
 If you don’t use enough sunscreen you are not getting the full level of SPF protection that is listed on your sunscreen.

-9. Certain supplements such as collagen and antioxidants give the body additional ammunition against free radical and sun damage and can also help remove damaged tissue and rebuild stronger, healthier tissue.
+9. Certain supplements such as collagen and antioxidants give the body additional ammunition against free radicals and sun damage and can also help remove damaged tissue and rebuild stronger, healthier tissue.